Krystian-P/IDEA_task/README.md

 To build the project run "docker build . -t dash-app:latest" command.

-Once the build finishes run "docker run -P -d dash-app:latest".
+Once the build finishes run "docker run -p 8050:8050 dash-app:latest".

 Application should start and be reachable at localhost:8050